o3de/o3de-samples-project-gems/README.md

 # O3DE Samples Project Gems

-( replace with readme header image )

 This repository contains:

 1. A collection of O3DE Asset Gems (portable asset packages)
-   1. The source folder for each Gem, for development by Contributors.
-   2. E.g. an Asset Gem for Bistro converter for use in O3DE
 2. Asset test projects in: o3de-samples-project-gems/tree/main/Projects/*
 3. (Future) A `repo.json` file containing information about this O3DE Remote Gem Repository
 4. (Future) A GitHub release folder